 Phone Numbers Saved and Stored

 Programming a mobile phone with vital phone numbers should you find yourself in need of local services without access to the internet.
-Such as the local embassy, airlines, hospital, emergency numbers for police, ambulance and fire are certainly a peace of mind having stored.
+Add the phone numbers of: the local embassy, airlines, hospital, emergency numbers for police, ambulance and fire services.

 Keep in Regular Contact with a Friend or a Family Member

 Keeping in touch and sharing travel plans and whereabouts on a regular basis with a friend or family member is extremely important.
-Letting them know travel plans and accommodation in advance is a really good tip to ensure they know you’re safe solo or with your little ones.
+Letting them know travel plans and accommodation in advance is a really good tip to ensure they know you’re safe solo or with children.

 Evacuation Disaster Insurance

-I’ve personally booked the extra evacuation disaster insurance when I travelled to South East Asia with my children when I knew we would be in an area prone to earthquakes and natural disasters so it made good sense to be covered.
+I’ve personally booked the extra evacuation disaster insurance when I travelled to Lombok in South East Asia.
+I knew I would be in an area prone to earthquakes and natural disasters so it made good sense to be covered.